Genio 1200-EVK

 IoT Yocto supports five display interfaces on Genio 1200-EVK:

-Default rity-demo-image enables dual display DSI and HDMI.
-Other dual display combinations can be enabled by loading the device tree overlay during the flash programming process.
+Default rity-demo-image enables dual display DSI0 and HDMI.
+Other display combinations can be enabled by loading the device tree overlay during the flash programming process.

 G1200 EVK Display Ports